nf-core/circrna/docs/output.md

 ## Differential Expression Analysis

-`nf-core/circrna` will perform differential expression analysis on all factors vs. 'control' within the response variable (which must be named 'condition'):
+`nf-core/circrna` will perform differential expression analysis of `control` vs. all factors in the response variable:

 | samples | condition | replicates |
 |---------|-----------|------------|